Tanay5127/Hand_gesture/README.md

 This project provides a basic framework for gesture recognition and can be extended with more complex gesture detection and actions.
 It demonstrates the use of computer vision techniques for real-time hand gesture recognition and interaction with the system.

 ## Requirements
-- Python 3.x
+- Python 3. x
 - OpenCV
-- numpy
+- NumPy
 - pyautogui
 - matplotlib (optional, for visualization)